K0I05/ESP32-S3_ESP-IDF_COMPONENTS/components/storage/esp_datalogger/README.md

 }
 ```

-See data-table component and review documentation on features implemented to date.
+See data-table component header file and review documentation on features implemented to date.

 ## Time-Into-Interval Example